pete-machine/torchbricks/README.md

   collection easily as a regular dictionary.
 It can also handle nested dictionary, allowing groups of bricks to be added/removed easily.

 Note also that we set `stage=Stage.INFERENCE` to explicitly specify if we are doing training, validation, test or inference.
-Specifying a stage is important, if we want a module to act in a specific way during specific stages.
+Specifying a stage is important, if we want a module to act in a specific way during a specific stages.

 Leading us to the next section